2021 Hartlepool by-election: History

 Hill was due to face an employment tribunal later in the year following allegations of sexual harassment and victimisation.
 He was suspended from the Labour Party in September 2019 over allegations of sexual harassment, but reinstated in October 2019.
 In January 2020, Hill's request for anonymity was turned down in an upcoming employment tribunal related to the accusations.
 The alleged victim stated that she had also made a report to the Metropolitan Police at the time of the original accusations.
-On 16 March 2021, Hill announced his resignation with immediate effect.
+On 16 March 2021, Hill announced his resignation with immediate effect, triggering the by-election.

 Candidates and timetable

 There were sixteen candidates, the most for any UK Commons by-election since Haltemprice & Howden in 2008.
 The full list was published on 8 April 2021.

-NHS doctor and former MP Paul Williams was selected on 18 March as the Labour candidate.
+NHS doctor and former MP Paul Williams was selected as the Labour candidate on 18 March.
 Williams represented the nearby constituency of Stockton South but lost his seat at the 2019 election.
 He had been standing for the position of Cleveland Police and Crime Commissioner, to be elected in May 2021, but withdrew from that contest in order to stand in Hartlepool.

 On 17 March, Reform UK leader Richard Tice, who contested the seat in 2019, told LBC that the party intended to stand a candidate.
 On 31 March, the party selected businessman John Prescott (no relation to the former deputy prime minister of the same name) as their candidate.
 He was the party's candidate for Stockton South in the 2019 election, under its previous name of the Brexit Party.

 The Northern Independence Party (NIP) announced on 17 March that it would contest the by-election.
 Later that month, it selected as its candidate former Labour MP Thelma Walker, who represented the West Yorkshire constituency of Colne Valley, but lost her seat at the 2019 election.
 Due to the NIP not being registered with the Electoral Commission by the deadline on 8 April, Walker was listed on the ballot as an Independent.

 On 20 March, the Social Democratic Party (SDP) announced its intention to stand in the by-election.
 On 29 March, the SDP announced that its candidate would be David Bettney, a former regimental sergeant major in the Light Dragoons.
 On 22 March, Gemma Evans from the Women's Equality Party expressed her intention to stand.
 On 24 March, the North East Party announced that former Labour MP and founding party member Hilton Dawson would be its candidate for the by-election.